osrf/gazebo_tutorials/oculus/tutorial.md

     gazebo worlds/camera.world
     ~~~

-1. Once Gazebo is up and running, click on Window->Oculus Rift and you should be able to see the world from your Oculus headset.
+1. Once Gazebo-classic is up and running, click on Window->Oculus Rift and you should be able to see the world from your Oculus headset.

 It is also possible to enable the Oculus window by default when starting Gazebo.
 Modify the `gui.ini` file and set `autolaunch=1`.
 Now, start gazebo and your Oculus Rift should be working without any intervention: